 Now, I’ve seen some online recommendations to perform surgery to treat bumblefoot yourself, and I would encourage you, if possible to have the vet perform the surgery instead.

-Even if your vet is not a poultry vet, they are in a better position than either you or I to properly provide a local anesthetic to the effected area, and then remove the infection.
+Even if your vet is not a poultry vet, they are in a better position than either you or I to properly provide a local anesthetic to the affected area, and then remove the infection.

 Personally, unless the situation is absolutely dire, I prefer to not perform surgeries myself at home largely because I don’t have the proper tools to anesthetize the area, and I’m not comfortable causing more pain in my chickens.

-The easiest symptoms of Marek’s to recognize include paralysis, such as flopping around, being unable to stand, odd shaped pupils in their eyes, and blindness.
+The easiest symptoms of Marek’s to recognize include paralysis, such as flopping around, being unable to stand, odd-shaped pupils in their eyes, and blindness.

-Tumors in nerves are what actually cause the paralysis, while tumors in your chicken’s eyes are what cause the cause irregularly shaped pupils and blindness.
+Tumors in nerves are what actually cause the paralysis, while tumors in your chicken’s eyes are what cause the irregularly shaped pupils and blindness.

 The tumors can also be in the liver, kidneys, pancreas, stomach, lungs, and pretty much anywhere else you can imagine.
 They can cause the lack of coordination that you see with Marek’s.

-Other symptoms of Marek’s disease are weak labored breathing, and enlarged feather follicles.
+Other symptoms of Marek’s disease are weak labored breathing and enlarged feather follicles.
 Later as the disease progresses, some symptoms include pale, scaly combs as well as greenish diarrhea.

-So how do chickens get Marek’s disease?
+How do chickens get Marek’s disease?

 It’s transmitted by air between chickens, and it shows up in dander, dust, feces, and saliva.
-Infected birds that live will also have the virus in their blood for life, and can infect other chickens.
+Infected birds that live will also have the virus in their blood for life and can infect other chickens.